-Commission's draft decisions: regulatory treatment of inflation
+Our final decisions: regulatory treatment of inflation

-The Commission's issues paper had not proposed to consider the regulatory treatment of inflation.
-Following stakeholder feedback, the Commission decided to investigate the regulatory treatment of inflation in this review.
+Following stakeholder feedback on our issues paper, we decided to investigate the regulatory treatment of inflation in this review.

-The Commission's draft decision is to adopt the Australian Energy Regulator's (AER) approach to forecasting inflation over the 5-year regulatory period.
+Our decision is to adopt the Australian Energy Regulator's (AER) approach to forecasting inflation over the 5-year regulatory period.
 This approach uses the RBA's short-term inflation forecasts for years 1 and 2 and moves to the RBA's long-term forecast of 2.5 per cent in year 5 by using a simple 'linear glide' path in years 3 and 4.